Learn about our story, mission, and values.

 Understanding Birth Center Equity

 At a time when disparities in maternal and infant mortality persist in communities of color, and an increasing number of perinatal clinics and labor and delivery hospitals close, access to community-based midwifery care is more important than ever.
-BIPOC-led community birth centers are answering this call, organizing to meet community needs for safe, quality, culturally reverent prenatal, postpartum and birth care.
+BIPOC-led community birth centers are answering this call, organizing to meet community needs for safe, high quality, culturally reverent prenatal, postpartum and birth care.

 Our health-care system was not designed with equity at the center—in fact, it was originally designed to the full exclusion of Black, Indigenous, and people of color.
 By contrast, community birth centers are designed to reflect the stories and dreams and heal the frustrations and traumas of people and families who are usually not centered in the design of health-care spaces.

-Using evidence-based models of care and trained professionals, we can increase safe birth options for our children and grandchildren.
+Using evidence-based models of care and trained professionals, we can increase safe birth options for all our children and grandchildren.
 Today’s babies—and tomorrow’s generations—cannot wait.

 Birth Center Equity Resources